dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-1-scene-1.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 1, Scene 1"
 date: 2006/11/01 05:05:00
 tags:
 - manuscript
-title: Jeremy Comes Home, Chapter 1, Scene 1
+- Jeremy Comes Home
-comments: true
-published: true
-layout: post

 ---

 Jeremy Crowther stood on the corner, leaned on the stop sign, and looked down Cherry Lane.
 He looked at his house for the first time in more than a year.
 His house looked depressingly as it had the last time he had seen it a year earlier when he ran away.
 The sky blue paint was fading.
 The rusted gutter sagged under the weight of a month’s accumulation of leaves from the magnolia tree.